 At its core, bushcraft is about being one with nature.
 Men have always used natural resources to his advantage; however, it's important not to take it too far.

 This can be a difficult line to toe, but it's very important that we, as survivalists and outdoorsmen, have respect for nature.
 It is also critical that we do our best to leave it at least as good as we found it.

 Bushcraft itself can be quite simply explained as the skills needed to enable you to survive, live, and thrive in a wilderness environment.
 Generally, without any modern amenities, these skills can only be gained through knowledge and real-life wilderness experience.

-Here we will teach you more about what bushcraft is, plus some tips and techniques on how to build an overnight bushcraft camp!
+Here, we will teach you how to build bushcraft camp, plus some tips and techniques on bushcraft and camping!

 1. Pick a Location

-Location is everything when building a bushcraft camp for your comfort and safety.
-The ideal location will have to be even and flat, and far from possible hazards like falling rocks and dead trees.
-Avoid loose ground ledges and set up camp as far from the water's edge as possible to avoid flooding hazards.
-An area with a good vantage point will also be ideal, and a morning shade, a bonus.
+On that note, avoid loose ground ledges and set up camp as far from the water's edge as possible to avoid flooding hazards.
+An area with a good vantage point will also be ideal, and a morning shade is a welcomed bonus.